RUCAIBox/UniSRec/dataset/README.md

 If you want to know the details of data preprocessing, please see the instructions below.

+> **[Important!!!]** Note that due to the issue of randomness, the processed datasets may not be exactly the same as those released by us.
+As some items are reviewed at the same timestamp, then these items can have a random order in the item sequences after sorting chronologically.

 ## Amazon 2018

 ### 1. Download raw datasets

-Please download the raw datasets from the original website [[link]](https://nijianmo.github.io/amazon/index.html).
+Please download the raw datasets from the original website.

+For the meta data, please click the ***metadata*** link of each category in the table from [http://deepyeti.ucsd.edu/jianmo/amazon/index.html](http://deepyeti.ucsd.edu/jianmo/amazon/index.html).

+For the rating data, please click the ***ratings only*** link of each category in the table "Small subsets for experimentation" from [https://nijianmo.github.io/amazon/index.html#subsets](https://nijianmo.github.io/amazon/index.html#subsets).

 Here we take `Pantry` for example.